Atoms in molecules

 QTAIM rests on the fact that the dominant topological property of the vast majority of electron density distributions is the presence of strong maxima that occur exclusively at the nuclei, certain pairs of which are linked together by ridges of electron density.
 In terms of an electron density distribution's gradient vector field, this corresponds to a complete, non-overlapping partitioning of a molecule into three-dimensional basins (atoms) that are linked together by shared two-dimensional separatrices (interatomic surfaces).
 Within each interatomic surface, the electron density is a maximum at the corresponding internuclear saddle point, which also lies at the minimum of the ridge between corresponding pair of nuclei, the ridge being defined by the pair of gradient trajectories (bond path) originating at the saddle point and terminating at the nuclei.
-Because QTAIM atoms are always bounded by surfaces having zero flux in the gradient vector field of the electron density, they have some unique quantum mechanical properties compared to other subsystem definitions, including unique electronic kinetic energy the satisfaction of an electronic virial theorem analogous to the molecular electronic virial theorem and some interesting variational properties.
+Because QTAIM atoms are always bounded by surfaces having zero flux in the gradient vector field of the electron density, they have some unique quantum mechanical properties compared to other subsystem definitions.
+These include unique electronic kinetic energy, the satisfaction of an electronic virial theorem analogous to the molecular electronic virial theorem, and some interesting variational properties.
 QTAIM has gradually become a method for addressing possible questions regarding chemical systems, in a variety of situations hardly handled before by any other model or theory in chemistry.

 Applications

 QTAIM is applied to the description of certain organic crystals with unusually short distances between neighboring molecules as observed by X-ray diffraction.
-For example, in the crystal structure of molecular chlorine the experimental Cl...Cl distance between two molecules is 327 picometres which is less than the sum of the van der Waals radii of 350 picometres.
-In one QTAIM result 12 bond paths start from each chlorine atom to other chlorine atoms including the other chlorine atom in the molecule.
+For example in the crystal structure of molecular chlorine, the experimental Cl...Cl distance between two molecules is 327 picometres, which is less than the sum of the van der Waals radii of 350 picometres.
+In one QTAIM result, 12 bond paths start from each chlorine atom to other chlorine atoms including the other chlorine atom in the molecule.
 The theory also aims to explain the metallic properties of metallic hydrogen in much the same way.

-The theory is also applied to so-called hydrogen-hydrogen bonds as they occur in molecules such as phenanthrene and chrysene.
-In these compounds the distance between two ortho hydrogen atoms again is shorter than their van der Waals radii and according to in silico experiments based on this theory, a bond path is identified between them.
-Both hydrogen atoms have identical electron density and are closed shell and therefore they are very different from the so-called dihydrogen bonds which are postulated for compounds such as (CH3)2NHBH3 and also different from so-called agostic interactions.
+The theory is also applied to so-called s as they occur in molecules such as phenanthrene and chrysene.
+In these compounds, the distance between two ortho hydrogen atoms again is shorter than their van der Waals radii, and according to in silico experiments based on this theory, a bond path is identified between them.
+Both hydrogen atoms have identical electron density and are closed shell and therefore they are very different from the so-called dihydrogen bonds that are postulated for compounds such as H3NBH3, and also different from so-called agostic interactions.